L'Etoile Former resort hotel from the 1930s

 Hotel Ranc or Hotel du Parc

-The former Hotel Ranc features beautifully designed architecture.
-This characterful inn is spacious, pleasant, bright, airy, and comfortable, offering a garden that overlooks the Allier River—which forms the natural border between Lozère (Occitanie) and Ardèche (Rhône-Alpes).
-The sources of the Allier are located 14 km away on the summit of Moure de la Gardille near Chasseradès on the watershed divide.
-Since 1991, Philippe Papadimitriou has undertaken the adventure of transforming the hotel into a guesthouse featuring spacious and comfortable rooms.
-It is an ideal place for a relaxing stay.
+The former Hôtel Ranc boasts remarkably well-designed architecture.
+This characterful inn is spacious, bright, and airy, featuring a lovely garden that overlooks the Allier River—the natural border between the Lozère (Occitanie) and Ardèche (Auvergne-Rhône-Alpes) regions.
+The river's source lies just 14 kilometers away at the summit of Moure de la Gardille near Chasseradès, right on the watershed divide.
+In 1991, Philippe Papadimitriou embarked on the adventure of transforming this historic building into a welcoming guesthouse with spacious, comfortable rooms, making it the perfect retreat for a relaxing getaway.

-The atmosphere at L'Etoile is restful, relaxed, and friendly.
-Enjoy a piano tune, a crackling fire in the fireplace, a good Belgian beer, the aroma of homemade bread, and comfortable wicker armchairs perfect for conversing or reading in the large dining room.
-That is, unless the fine weather draws you out to the terrace or into the park under the shade of the linden tree, accompanied by the soothing sound of the flowing Allier.
-A large veranda dating back to that era allows you to soak in the last rays of the sun before dinner.
+The atmosphere at L'Etoile is restful, laid-back, and convivial.
+With a gentle piano tune playing in the background, a crackling fire, a fine Belgian beer, the aroma of freshly baked bread, and comfortable wicker armchairs, the spacious dining room invites engaging conversations or quiet reading.
+That is, of course, unless the beautiful weather draws you out to the terrace or into the park.
+There, under the shade of the linden tree, you can relax to the soothing murmur of the Allier.
+As evening approaches, the expansive vintage veranda offers the perfect spot to soak in the last rays of sunshine before dinner.